Virendranath Chattopadhyaya: Marriage and family

-In 1912 Chattopadhyaya married Miss Reynolds, an Irish Catholic girl.
+In 1912, Chattopadhyaya married Miss Reynolds, an Irish Catholic girl.
 Because he was pagan who rejected all effort to convert him, she brought a special dispensation from the pope to marry him.
 After the ceremony she informed him that a condition of the marriage was that any issue (child) was to be brought up Catholic.
 They quarreled and parted, she becoming a nun in some hidden English convent and he trying for years to have the marriage annulled.
 Chattopadhyaya went to Berlin in April 1914 to further revolutionary activities.
 There he entered a union with Agnes Smedley.
 Although it was not a legal marriage, she bore his name and was known as his wife.
 The relationship lasted eight years.
 Agnes wrote her famous novel Daughter of Earth in 1928, the year they got separated.

 In Germany

-In Germany to avoid suspicion, he enrolled in a university as a student.
+In Germany, to avoid suspicion, he enrolled in a university as a student.
 As a student in comparative linguistics at the University of Saxe-Anhalt in April 1914, Chattopadhyaya met Dr. Abhinash Bhattacharya (alias Bhatta) and some other nationalist Indian students.
 The former was well known to the influential members as belonging to the Kaiser's immediate circle.
 Early in September 1914, they formed a "German Friends of India" association, and were received by the brother of Wilhelm II.
-The Indians and Germans signed a treaty in favour of German help to oust the British from India.
+The Indians and Germans signed a treaty in favor of German help to oust the British from India.
 With the help of Baron Max von Oppenheim, who was an expert in Middle Eastern affairs in the German Foreign Office, Chattopadhyaya informed Indian students in thirty-one German universities about the association's future plans.
 He also helped in finding new members for the Berlin Committee.